Dual Diagnosis Treatment Goldsboro, NC

 Services included:

-• Transitional-age young adults, military families and people with co-occurring pain and substance use
+• Rehab for older adults, people with co-occurring pain and substance use and pregnant and postpartum women

 Family First Support Center Inc - 12.0 miles from Goldsboro, NC

-Family First Support Center Inc is a dual-diagnosis treatment center in Mount Olive, North Carolina that offers treatment for mental health and substance use disorders that include PTSD as well as schizophrenia.
+Family First Support Center Inc is a dual diagnosis treatment center in Mount Olive, North Carolina that offers treatment for substance use and mental health disorders that include PTSD as well as antisocial personality disorder.

 Address: 110 SW Center Street, Mount Olive, NC 28365 in Wayne County